makersacademy/takeaway-challenge/README.md

 `$ ruby script.rb`

-Follow on-screen instructions to make food order
+Follow on-screen instructions to make food order.
-Once order is complete you will receive a text and your current order will be cleared.
+Once the order is complete an SMS will be sent to their phone (currently only sends to mine).

 NO GUARD CONDITIONS FOR EDGE CASES
 -----
-There are currently no guard conditions at the moment if you type in the wrong number for the order number.
+There are currently no guard conditions at the moment.
-Please something in the correct range from 1 - 5.
+Please type in the number of the ranges provided.

 NO SPEC FILES
 -----
-Currently no spec files but they are coming ASAP
+Currently there are no spec files but they are coming ASAP

+This program was written so I could see what each Class was going to do.
+I will go back, refactor, and build it up with TDD.